Shared inboxLive comparison

 Does Toggles include shared inbox assignment or collision detection?

 No. Toggles does not include shared inbox assignment, internal comments, or collision detection.
 It is an Outlook workflow layer focused on outbound email assembly, not inbound team collaboration.
+Missive may be a better fit if those shared inbox features are central.
+Toggles is better suited when repeatable Outlook emails need to be completed quickly and consistently.

 How should teams compare shared inboxes vs Outlook workflow tools?